 Welcome!

-AREPO.
-It simulates galaxy formation and includes a multi-phase ISM, individual stars and resolved supernovae.
+The galaxy formation model is called LYRA and runs within the framework of the cosmological hydrodynamic simulation code AREPO.
+Among various changes, it simulates galaxy formation and includes a multi-phase ISM, individual stars and resolved supernovae.

 Get in touch with me if you are interested in my simulations!
 I am happy to provide the simulations for new analysis projects or to perform certain analysis myself "on-demand" for observational comparisons.
 Also get in touch if you are interested in collaborating!